-Sampling for nodulation was performed by digging up the roots of five randomly selected plants in each plot at the mid-flowering stage of faba beans.
+Sampling for nodulation was performed by digging up the roots of five randomly selected plants from each plot at the mid-flowering stage of faba beans.
 A destructive sampling from border rows was used.
 A hoe was used to dig up the root surrounding the soil and the spade was used to excavate at a depth of about 20 cm, which is about the root depth of faba beans.
 The radius excavation extended 12 cm from the central stem to contain the entire root system of the faba bean.
 The excavated soil was washed off the roots with a washing bottle.
 Nodules from the crown region and lateral roots were then removed from the roots and were collected in a plastic bag for counting.
-The total number of nodules was counted, on five sample plants, considering the intensity of pink color (visual observation), which are regarded as nodule number.
+The total number of nodules was counted on five sample plants, considering the intensity of pink color (visual observation), which was regarded as the nodule count.

-Plant height
+Plant Height

-Five plants were randomly selected from the middle rows to measure their height at physiological maturity with a tape measure.
-The average height of five plants was taken from each plot and considered the plant height.
+Five plants were randomly selected from the middle rows to measure their height at physiological maturity using a tape measure.
+The average height of these five plants was calculated for each plot and considered as the plant height.

-Number of pods per plant
+Number of Pods per Plant